Md. Mainul Hasan

 Muhammad Mainul Hasan (born 1 December 1968) is a Bangladeshi police officer.
-He was the 36th Commissioner of DMP.
-Prior to join here, he was Deputy Inspector General of Criminal Investigation Department of police.
-Currently he is a Addl.
-Inspector General of Tourist Police.
+He was the 36th commissioner of the DMP.
+Before that, he was deputy inspector general of the Criminal Investigation Department.
+Currently he is an additional inspector general of the Tourist Police.

 Early life

-Hasan obtained his master’s in Physics from Chittagong University.
-He Also did his LLB, LLM from South East University.
+Hasan obtained his master's in physics from Chittagong University.
+He also did his LLB and LLM at South East University.

 Career

-Through the 17th BCS, Hasan became an Assistant Superintendent of Police with the Bangladesh Police.
+Through the 17th BCS, Hasan became an assistant superintendent of police with the Bangladesh Police.

-Hasan served at SSF as Assistant Director, Additional Superintendent of Police Narsingdi, ADC (Traffic DMP).
-As a Police Super he served SS (SB).
-He worked as Deputy Commissioner DB, Discipline, MT, Traffic at Dhaka Metropolitan Police, Dhaka.
+Hasan served at SSF as assistant director, additional superintendent of police Narsingdi, and ADC (Traffic DMP).
+As a police superintendent, he served SS (SB).
+He worked as deputy commissioner DB, discipline, MT, and traffic at Dhaka Metropolitan Police, Dhaka.

-Being Additional Deputy Inspector General Hasan also served as Additional Police Commissioner Chittagong Metropolitan Police (CMP), Additional Police Commissioner, Sylhet Metropolitan Police (SMP).
-Later he served as Additional DIG at Police Bureau of Investigation (PBI) Headquarters, Dhaka.
-After being promoted to the rank of DIG, he served at CID Headquarters, Dhaka.
+Being an additional deputy inspector general, Hasan also served as additional police commissioner, Chittagong Metropolitan Police (CMP); and additional police commissioner, Sylhet Metropolitan Police (SMP).
+Later he served as additional DIG at the Police Bureau of Investigation (PBI) Headquarters, Dhaka.
+After being promoted to the rank of DIG, he served at CID headquarters, Dhaka.

 Personal life

-He is married and father of two sons.
+He is married and the father of two sons.